 Claims mapping script

-This sample script automatically maps claims from an external login provider to user profile properties, such as assigning roles during user authentication.
+This sample web script automatically maps claims from an external login provider to user profile properties, such as assigning roles during user authentication.

 External login providers send information about logged-in users as claims, which vary depending on the provider.
 In this example, Google is used as the login provider.
 Google provides two claims: givenname and surname.
 The script assumes the M.UserProfile entity definition includes FirstName and LastName properties and maps the givenname and surname claims to those properties.